dotlang/language/grammar.md

 - [A]: Optional A
 - (A)* : Repeating A zero or more times
 - (A)+ : Repeating A one or more times
+- {A}  : Repeating A zero or more times, separated with comma
 ```

 ## Main parts